corsairmarks/penal_colony_enhanced/mod/README.md

     * Convert references to Administrators to Politicians
     * Influence costs converted to unity, to match the changes from 3.3
     * Update the Penal Colony designation so its bonus scales with new Planetary Ascension Tiers, but its penalties do not
+* 3.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Update penal armies with new army properties
+    * Authoritarians and Police States have an increased chance for Pops to resettle to a Penal Colony
+    * Allow the AI to designate Penal Colonies
+    * Update the overridden economic category `planet_jobs` with underlying changes from 3.4
+    * Update Warden job weights to use the new weighting system and amenity production system
+    * Apply memory optimizations to effects and triggers

 ## Source Code